Ajalaemmanuel/RAG_implementation/README.md

 - Used a tokenizer to help the model with words
 - The documents were retrieved in the data folder
 - I then combined the retriever and tokenizer to generate answers
-- Fine tuning was performed using the hugging face's transformer library and FAlSS for retrieval and I used 5 epochs( this can be changed depending on observed results)
+- Fine tuning was performed using the hugging face's transformer library and FAISS for retrieval and I used 5 epochs( this can be changed depending on observed results)
 - Saved the finetuned model